jmanhype/rec-praxis-rlm/docs/api_reference.md

 ##### `safe_exec(code: str, context_vars: Optional[dict[str, Any]] = None) -> ExecutionResult`

-Execute code safely in sandboxed environment.
+Execute trusted code snippets in a sandboxed environment.
+This is designed for agent tooling and helper code, not as a hardened boundary against untrusted/adversarial input.

 **Parameters:**
 - `code` (str): Python code to execute